logsem/clutch/README.md

 opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git opam update
 ```
-4. Install the right version of the dependencies as specified in the `clutch.opam` file.
+4. Install the right version of the dependencies as specified in the `caliper.opam` file.
 ```
 opam install . --deps-only
 ```